Linaro/lava/doc/usecaseone.rst

 The JSON ties the YAML test definition with the hardware and software to run the test definition.
-The JSON is also where multiple test definitions are combined into a single !MultiNode test.
+The JSON is also where multiple test definitions are combined into a single MultiNode test.

 General settings
 ----------------